giljr/cv/README.md

 Hi, this is all about my curriculum vitae!

-it is implemented in Python.
+It is implemented in Python.
 I am using [Flask](https://flask.palletsprojects.com/)  as Web Framework.

 In other words, here I will present my résumé 4 your judgement. 🤗️